8_The Scene Graph

 The descendant_list

-property similarly uses recursion to build a list of each node below this one in the graph.
+property similarly uses recursion to build a list containing this node and every node that extends from this one in the graph.

 Next, add this code to the Object3D